DarrenJAN/school-notes/3b/cs-486-notes.md

 ```
 Look at A --> B --> 3 ====> [3, infinity]
-Look at A --> C
+Look at A --> C --> 2
-	STOP (dont search 30 or 12), min can force me to get at least a 2
+	STOP (dont search 30 or 12), min can force me to get at most a 2
 Look at A --> D --> 14 // need to keep searching
 Look at A --> D --> 5 // need to keep searching
-Look at A --> D --> 1 // min can force me to get at least a 1
+Look at A --> D --> 1 // min can force me to get at most a 1
 ```

 - properties